Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Nhu's child wore the shirt from the time she went to the temple until she returned home.
 Photo: Family provided

 "I don't think my child was beaten that badly, because if there was a problem, the organizers would have informed me," Ms. Nhu shared.
-She added that the temple and the organizers had previously taken her child to Ha Dong Hospital for examination and X-rays.
+She added that the temple and the organizers had previously taken her child to Ha Dong Hospital for examination and X-ray.

 A representative of Cu Da Pagoda confirmed the incident, saying that on June 15, during recess, Ms. Nhu's child and another student got into a fight.
-The monks took the child to the hospital for examination, and the doctor concluded that the injury did not affect the bones.
+The monks took the child to the hospital for a check-up, and the doctor concluded that the injury did not affect the bones.
 When asked about his wishes, the boy said he wanted to stay.

 This is the second year that Cu Da Pagoda has organized a summer retreat, teaching children morality, staying away from technology, practicing, loving their family and living a more meaningful life.
 At the pagoda, the children wake up at 5am, exercise, listen to the monk's sermon and play games.

 Cu Da Pagoda was built before the 18th century.
-In 2000, the pagoda was ranked as a National Historical and Cultural Relic by the Ministry of Culture and Information.
+In 2000, the pagoda was ranked as a national historical and cultural relic by the Ministry of Culture and Information.

 Binh Minh - Duong Tam